LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 print(contributivity_score[0])
 ```

-Check out our Tutorial 4 for more information.
+Check out our [Tutorial 4](https://github.com/SubstraFoundation/distributed-learning-contributivity/blob/master/notebooks/examples/4_Exploring_contributivity.ipynb) for more information.

 There is a lot more parameters that you can play with, which are fully explained below, in the documentation

 ## Scenario parameters

 ### Choice of dataset
 There is two way to select a dataset.
 You can either choice a pre-implemented dataset, by setting the `dataset_name` parameter, or directly pass the dataset object to the `dataset` parameter.
-To look at the structure of the dataset object, see the relatied documentaiton #TODO anchor
+To look at the structure of the dataset object, see the [related documentation](#dataset-generation)

 `dataset` : `None` (default), `datasets.Dataset object`.
 If None, the dataset provided by the `dataset_name` will be used
 `dataset_name`: `'mnist'` (default), `'cifar10'`, `'esc50'` or `'titanic'`
 MNIST, CIFAR10, ESC50 and Titanic are currently supported.
 They come with their associated modules in `/datasets` for loading data, pre-processing inputs, and define a model architecture.\
 For each dataset, it is possible to provide a path to model weights learned from a previous coalition.
 Use `'random_initialization'` if you want a random initialization or an empty value as in one of the two following syntaxes:
 You can also use your own dataset, with the class Dataset.
-The Notebook #TODO provides more explicit information.
+The [Tutorial 2](https://github.com/SubstraFoundation/distributed-learning-contributivity/blob/master/notebooks/examples/2%20_Sentiment140.ipynb) provides more explicit information.

 **Note on validation and test datasets**: